pivotal/docs-tap/install.md

    Notes:
    * The `name` for the `ClusterImagePolicy` must be `image-policy`.
-   * Add to the `verification.exclude.resources.namespaces` section any namespaces that run container images that are not currently signed, such as `kube-system`.
+   * In the `verification.exclude.resources.namespaces` section, add any namespaces that run container images that are unsigned, such as `kube-system`.
    * For a quicker installation process in a non-production environment, VMware recommends you use the following YAML to create the `ClusterImagePolicy`.
 This YAML includes a cosign public key, which signed the cosign image at v1.2.1.
 The cosign public key validates the specified cosign image.
 You can also add additional namespaces to exclude in the `verification.exclude.resources.namespaces` section, such as any system namespaces.
        ```yaml
        ---